Hynes Convention Center station: MBTA era

 The MBTA began a modernization of the station – part of a $14 million renovation of seven subway stations – in 1975.
 It was completed on August 31, 1977.
 The project included two pieces of public art.
 A 7 ft-tall metal sculpture - Constellations, by Dennis Kowal - was installed in the Boylston Street entrance in 1975.
 A 8x12 ft silk-screened enamel mural of a Harvard–Dudley streetcar was placed inside the main entrance in 1976–77.
+In 1980, Morgan Bulkeley installed a 45x18 ft mural on the Newbury Street face of the former streetcar station.
+Entitled "Tramount" after the former Trimount hill, it interweaves elements of Boston's history with geometric forms.